 What is Neck Lift surgery?

-Cosmetic surgery, such as a neck lift aims to reduce wrinkles, sagging skin and excess fat around the lower face and neck area.
+Cosmetic surgery, such as a neck lift, aims to reduce wrinkles, sagging skin, and excess fat around the lower face and neck area.
 This rejuvenates the overall appearance of your face by decreasing signs of ageing.
+The procedure also helps restore the natural contours of the neck and jawline, creating a smoother and more harmonious profile.

 The Benefits of a Neck Lift